 Wendy Scinta, MD, MS, FOMA

-Dr. Scinta holds several patents in the field of Electrical and Computer Engineering, and is the founder of a One Stone Technology, a startup software company that recently won the Medical Device and Innovation Competition at the Syracuse Biotechnology Accelerator Building.
+Dr. Scinta holds several patents in the field of Electrical and Computer Engineering, and is the founder of One Stone Technology, a startup software company that recently won the Medical Device and Innovation Competition at the Syracuse Biotechnology Accelerator Building.
 Its first product, Agate, is a focused on automated and personalized text messaging with algorithms that support scalable coaching for patients trying to lose and maintain weight loss.

-Dr. Scinta has been featured as the weight loss expert for the Steve Harvey Show, appeared on CNN, Voice of America, John Tesh Intelligence for Your Health, Say Yes To the Dress: Big Bliss Edition on TLC, PBS, as well as in print including AMA News, The Denver Post, MD News, Newsday, The New York Times, The Wall Street Journal, Oprah Magazine, Parenting Magazine, Prevention Magazine, Shape Magazine, Web MD, Woman’s Day, and Woman's Health Magazine among many others.
-Dr. Scinta also appeared in the 2014 documentary, “Carb Loaded- A culture dying to Eat.”
+Dr. Scinta has been featured as the weight loss expert for the Steve Harvey Show and has appeared on CNN, Voice of America, John Tesh Intelligence for Your Health, Say Yes To the Dress: Big Bliss Edition on TLC, and PBS, as well as in print including AMA News, The Denver Post, MD News, Newsday, The New York Times, The Wall Street Journal, Oprah Magazine, Parenting Magazine, Prevention Magazine, Shape Magazine, Web MD, Woman’s Day, and Woman's Health Magazine, among many others.
+Dr. Scinta also appeared in the 2014 documentary, “Carb Loaded: A Culture Dying to Eat.”

 Dr. Scinta is passionate about fighting obesity in minority communities.
 Through her foundation, Dora’s Dream, Dr. Scinta is focused on preventing and reversing obesity in minority communities through Food, Fitness, Family, and Faith.